Eusideroxylon: Usage

-Due to the excellent resistance to bacterial, fungal, insect and marine borer attack the wood is highly prized for many outdoor uses, especially as decking.
-Additionally, the wood's high density and easy workability lend it to particularly desirability in maritime structures, dock construction and ship building, especially Indonesia's pinisi sail-boat.

-Common local uses include house construction, door construction, water butts and troughs, boat building (pinisi), tools, tool handles, talisman, jewellery, medicinal slivers (for wounds, cuts, abrasions, bites and tooth-ache/infection), bridges, blowpipes and spear shafts.
+Due to the excellent resistance to bacterial, fungal, insect, and marine borer attack, the wood is highly prized for many outdoor uses, especially as decking.
+Additionally, the wood's high density and easy workability lend it particular desirability in maritime structures, dock construction, and ship building, especially Indonesia's pinisi sail-boat.
+Common local uses include house construction, door construction, water butts and troughs, boat building (such as for pinisi), tools, tool handles, talisman, jewellery, medicinal slivers (for wounds, cuts, abrasions, bites and tooth-ache/infection), bridges, blowpipes and spear shafts, shingles, and flooring.
+The tree is important to the Dayak and Berwan peoples, and is assigned by them mystical powers, such as protection against large animals.

 Internationally, it is renowned for heavy construction such as a buffer between transportation trailers and heavy steel fabrications (such as boilers, pressure vessels, reactors and many others).
 It is also frequently found in dry docks as a timber to separate the hull of ships from the steel supporting stands.
-Other uses include use in boats and ships, industrial flooring, roofing (as shingles), fine indoor and outdoor furniture, coffin wood (esteemed by Chinese due to ability to withstand rot and insect attack) and tool handles (especially those exposed to continual high impact (the wood does not splinter and thus injure hands, eyes or endanger the operator on catastrophic failure) such as shovels, axes, block splitters, sledge hammers, heavy mallets, demolition hammers, mattocks, picks, hoes and hammers).
-Some expert cabinet-makers treasure an ulin-headed carpenter's mallet as an excellent intermediate density hammer face between the usual wood and a metal one and is able to quite easily tap or "whack" stubborn highly polished metal fixtures without damage to the face or the fixture.
+It is also frequently used in boats and ships, industrial flooring, roofing (as shingles), fine indoor and outdoor furniture, coffin wood (esteemed by Chinese due to ability to withstand rot and insect attack), and tool handles — especially those exposed to continual high impact (the wood does not splinter and thus injure hands, eyes, nor endanger the operator on catastrophic failure) such as shovels, axes, block splitters, sledge hammers, heavy mallets, demolition hammers, mattocks, picks, hoes, and other types of hammer.
+Some expert cabinet-makers treasure an ulin-headed carpenter's mallet as an excellent intermediate density hammer face between the usual wood and a metal one and is able to quite easily tap or "whack" stubborn, highly polished metal fixtures without damage to the face or the fixture.

-Other sources indicate that ulin wood is often used for marine constructions such as pilings, wharfs, docks, sluices, dams, ships, bridges, but also used for power line poles, masts, roof shingles and house posts and to a minor extent as frame, board, heavy duty flooring, railway sleepers, fencing material, furniture etc.
+Other sources indicate that ulin wood is often used for marine constructions such as pilings, wharfs, docks, sluices, dams, ships, and bridges, but also used for power line poles, masts, roof shingles, and house posts, and, to a minor extent, as framing, board, heavy duty flooring, railway sleepers, fencing material, furniture, and likely more.

+Ironwood extract (essential oils) may be a promising source of antioxidants and termite control substances.
+Flavonoids have also been extracted from this species.

 Conservation

-The government of Indonesia and the state government of Sarawak have formally banned the export of this species.
-Illegal smuggling continues to be a major problem.
+The government of Indonesia and the state government of Sarawak have formally banned the export of this species; however illegal logging and smuggling continues to be a major problem.
+Population decline is estimated to be around 30% over the last 300 years.

 Conservation efforts are underway, with several countries banning imports.